Processor: 10th Gen Intel Core i7 (Ice Lake)

 We also love the Galaxy Book Flex's fantastic endurance and solid performance, but there are some asterisks getting in the way.
 Specifically, its keyboard takes some getting used to, thanks to a questionably-placed fingerprint reader and shallow keys.

 Still, this Samsung Galaxy Book Flex review will show why Samsung's made one of the best laptops around.
+In fact, it's so good that it won a recommendation for longest-lasting laptop in our Tom's Guide Awards 2021.

 Samsung Galaxy Book Flex review: Price and configurations